ampproject/amp.dev/content/docs/guides/responsive_amp/placeholders.md

 ## Fallbacks

-Use the `fallback` attribute to indicate the fallback behavior for any element the browser doesn’t support, or if the content fails to load (e.g., Tweet deleted).
+You can specify the `fallback` attribute on an element to indicate the fallback behavior:

+* for any element the browser doesn’t support
+* if the content fails to load (e.g., Tweet deleted)
+* if the image type is unsupported (e.g., WebP isn't supported in all browsers)

+You can set the `fallback` attribute on *any* HTML element, not just AMP elements.
+If specified, the `fallback` element must be a direct child of the AMP element.

+##### Example: Unsupported feature

-For example, use the `fallback` attribute to communicate to the user that the browser doesn’t support a particular feature:
+In the following example, we use the `fallback` attribute to communicate to the user that the browser doesn’t support a particular feature:

 <!--embedded video example  -->
 <div>